-Elara Explores: Oculus Go for Enterprise VR
+Elara Explores: Oculus Go Enterprise / Business VR

 At Elara, we’ve been using the Oculus Rift since its launch in 2016.
 Due to our strong background in 3D production, the transition for developing immersive experiences in virtual reality seemed like a natural next step for our agency to take.
 The potential for Virtual Reality to take off within the Enterprise market has slowly begun to realize itself over the past few years, and Elara is proud to have been part of those developments.